 What about social networking?

 Social media is also a hugely valuable networking resource.
 It provides avenues through which to reach out to people you might never meet in person and it also allows you to interact with them on a daily basis.
-There are, however, a few simple rules you should adhere too for networking success.
+There are, however, a few simple rules you should adhere to for networking success.

 - Where are they? – There are many different social media channels, so if you want to build a relationship with someone, you need to establish their preferred communication channel and go to them.

 - Less is more – There may be more communication channels than ever before but you have less time in which to grab people’s attention.
 Brevity is key.
-Twitter is ideal platform to make this initial connection.
+Twitter is the ideal platform to make this initial connection.